Commuting integrable maps from a deformed D$_4$ cluster algebra: Elliptic surface and degree growth for deformed D map

-Let us show that the maps $\hat{\varphi}$ and $\hat{\chi}$ are independent in the same way as in \cite[Appendix~A]{hkm24}.
+\begin{proof} The proof follows the same argument as in \cite[Appendix~A]{hkm24}.
 Define the canonical height $\hat{h}$ and associated bilinear pairing $<-, ->$ on the Mordell-Weil group in the usual way, and let $P_1$ and $P_2$ be the translations on ${\cal X}$ (considered as an elliptic curve over $\mathbb{C}(\ka)$) corresponding to $\hat{\varphi}$ and $\hat{\chi}$, respectively.
 Then we have

 and